andygock/jsi-client/README.md

 	jsi.py --download-links 5 > links.txt

-Generate aria2 download links for torrent with ID 5 and save to file `aria2-script`
+Generate [aria2](http://aria2.sourceforge.net/) download links for torrent with ID 5 and save to file `aria2-script`

 	jsi.py --aria2 5 > aria2-script

-(and view, then run the aria2-script)
+And then view and run the aria2-script commands:

 	cat aria2-script
 	sh aria2-script

+Change maximum ratio of torrent #13 to 2.5:

+	jsi.py -r 2.5 -e 13

+Change maximum ratio of torrent #1, #2 and #3 to 2.5, and show debugging info:

+	jsi.py --debug --ratio 2.5 --edit 1 2 3

+Change maximum ratio of torrent #1 to #10 inclusive, and #15 to 1.0 (not suitable for windows console):

+	jsi.py --ratio 1.0 --edit {0..10} 15